Columbus19/team-3/README.md

 How can apprisen help debt management program participants successfully gradudate from the program at a higher rate?

 -> We noticed that you missed your payment... how can we help?

+- Inroads -

+A website

+5 Buttons with links to do whats in the powerpoint

+Donation tab -> submit donation through stripe

+-> Triggers Facebook messenger communication

+How would you prioritize the functionality in the powerpoint?